serhatfatih/Tetris/README.md

 # Tetris-Game
-tetris game written in java
+a simple tetris game written in java